 Frequently Asked Questions

 This spinach ravioli lasagna is 461 calories per serving (based on 6 servings).
-Calories will vary based on ravioli, sauce and serving size.
+Calories will vary based on ravioli, sauce, and serving size.

-Yes, I recommend thawing frozen ravioli in the fridge overnight before proceeding with the recipe.
+I recommend thawing frozen ravioli in the fridge overnight before proceeding with the recipe.
 Times and temperatures have been tested using fresh ravioli.

 30-Minute Pasta Recipes